Team-Winter/ReviewsAPI/README.md

 August 2021 - version 1.0 released

 __Future Plans__
-* improve load balancing to reach 10k RPS
+* Improve load balancing to reach 10k RPS
 * Hook up to the [frontend](https://github.com/Send-It-Industries/Front-End-Capstone)
 * Rewrite the database using mongoDB and compare the two databases
 * Write the other services for the front-end